-All projects are expected to support the establishment of a Helmholtz FAIR data space.
+All projects are expected to contribute to the establishment of a Helmholtz FAIR data space.
 This can be demonstrated amongst other things, through linking data assets via relevant technologies or by working towards innovative recommendations for policy and practice.

 HMC welcomes proposals in all areas relevant to metadata.
-The following list exemplifies key areas of particular interest to HMC1 (in no particular order):
+The following list exemplifies key areas of particular interest to HMC (in no particular order):

 - Novel strategies for the automatic generation or exchange of metadata.
-Suggestions for use cases include: - Harmonization of machine interfaces for data base and repository ingest/exchange. - Connection to the Helmholtz FAIR Data Space: - Application of FAIR Digital Objects (FDO) in scientific workflows - Implementing prerequisites for metadata harvesting to the Helmholtz Knowledge Graph (KG). - Maintaining (meta)data from orphaned data, for example in case of decommissioned infrastructure or retiring staff. - Exposure of metadata and harvesting from pre-existing data sources, for example machine-actionable data management plans, workflow tools, or instruments. - The innovative integration and/or application of persistent identifiers (PIDs) in diverse contexts.
-This could include: - Integration of PIDs in the research workflow, for example samples/specimens. - Automatic generation of PID graphs. - The application of FAIR Digital Objects (FDOs).
+Suggestions for use cases include: - Harmonization of machine interfaces for data base and repository ingest/exchange. - Connection to the Helmholtz FAIR data space: - Application of FAIR Digital Objects (FDO) in scientific workflows. - Implementing prerequisites for metadata harvesting to the Helmholtz Knowledge Graph (KG). - Maintaining (meta)data from orphaned data, for example in case of decommissioned infrastructure or retiring staff. - Exposure of metadata and harvesting from pre-existing data sources, for example machine-actionable data management plans, workflow tools, or instruments. - The innovative integration and/or application of persistent identifiers (PIDs) in diverse contexts.
+This could include: - Integration of PIDs in the research workflow, for example samples/specimens.

-1 Please refer to chapter 12 (glossary) for definitions.
+&lt;sup>1 Please refer to chapter 12 (glossary) for definitions.